vasilisvg/fontstand-weblicenses/readme.md

 ## [Retype](http://www.re-type.com/fonts/user-agreement.html)

 The EULA seems to be incomplete regarding webfonts.
-It looks like it works as follows:
+But it looks like it works as follows:

 - Self hosting
 - One time fee